 Cedar Barstow founded Right Use of Power and is a consultant and teacher on ethics issues.
 She has been designing, developing, and teaching this approach since 1994.
 Cedar’s background includes 20 years as a psychotherapist and 15 years as a teacher.

 Ellen Bass has supported and inspired writers for 40 years.
 Her many books include Mules of Love,The Human Line (poetry), and The Courage to Heal, which has sold more than a million copies.
 She teaches at Pacific University's low-residency MFA program.

-Dyrian Benz, PsyD, is a mindfulness and somatic psychology educator.
-A cofounder of Hakomi Institute and Embodied Psychology Association, he conducts trainings in Relational Constellations and is a longtime Diamond Approach student.
-He published Group Field: A Practitioner’s Guide.
+Dyrian Benz-Chartrand, PsyD, is a mindfulness and somatic psychology educator.
+A cofounder of Hakomi, he conducts trainings in Relational Constellations at the Constellation Institute of California.
+He is a longtime Diamond Approach student and co-author of Love and Belonging: Making Love Successful.

 Jennifer Berezan is a singer/songwriter, teacher, and activist.
 Her groundbreaking work as a recording artist and teacher has established her as a leading voice in the field of music, ritual, and healing.
 She has released 8 albums and produces large-scale multicultural, ecstatic ritual events.